pedrocruzio/safeplaces-frontend-dev-/README.md

 ## Install

-clone the repository using the `dev_react` branch

-Copy the `.env.template` file in the parent directory and rename it to `.env` file in the parent directory.
+Create a new file called .env` file in the parent directory.
 In order to make the application work correctly you have to enter API keys for Mapbox and Google places.
-If you don't want to register new ones feel free to ask for working credentials in the Slack channel.

 ```
 REACT_APP_GOOGLE_PLACES_KEY=GOOGLE_API_KEY_WITH_PLACES_ENABLED